EMBRYOPSIDA Pirani & Prado

 2. Tamijioideae W. J. Kress

-[Alpinioideae + Zingiberoideae]: (root ± not medullated, centre portion with phloem strands); (blade with extrafloral nectaries on adaxial midrib); (anther crest 0); aril usu. surrounding more than half the seed, adpressed; (chalazal chamber +); endosperm without starch.
+[Alpinioideae + Zingiberoideae]: phenylpropanoids and related curcumins, ethereal oils +; SiO2 usu. also as sand; (root ± not medullated, centre with phloem strands); (vessels also in stem); sieve tubes with nuclear non-dispersive crystalline protein bodies; oil cells +; (anther crest 0); aril usu. surrounding more than half the seed, adpressed, (chalazal chamber +); endosperm without starch.

 3. Alpinioideae Link

-Plants evergreen; rhizome fibrous; filament medium; lateral staminodes of outer whorl very small or 0; micropylar hilar rim usu.
-0; endotesta lignified, endotestal chalazal pigment cells non-disciform [trumpet-shaped, etc.]; perisperm with simple starch grains, endosperm lacking starch, (seed with chalazal chamber); embryo medium to long; n = 12, chromosomes 0.7-4.5 µm long.
+Plants evergreen; rhizome fibrous; plane of distichy of leaves transverse to rhizome; (inflorescence axes separate from vegetative axes); filament medium; lateral staminodes of outer whorl 0/very small; micropylar hilar rim usu.
+0, (chalazal chamber +); endotesta lignified, endotestal chalazal pigment cells non-disciform [trumpet-shaped, etc.]; perisperm with simple starch grains, endosperm lacking starch, embryo medium to long; x = 12, chromosomes 0.7-4.5 µm long.

 20/920.
 Mainly Indo-Malesia, also tropical Australia and American and African tropics.